 The same goes for an electric skillet.
 If you’re going to power it up, you may want to use it by itself.
 The skillet or griddle is going to take some extra power just to get it ‘fired up’.

-If you need some additional help trying to determine the right power inverter size for an electric skillet check the guide over on this website.
+If you need some additional help trying to determine the right power inverter size for an electric skillet check our guide on the best power inverters.
+There is also some additional info over on this website.

 Do companies supply inverters?